flemay/3musketeers/docs/docs/environment-variables.md

 $ make target ENVFILE=env.example
 ```

-## Environment variables check for Make target
+## Environment variable check for Make target

-Here is a way that could be used to check the presence of environment variables before executing a target.
+Here is a way of checking the presence of environment variables before executing a Make target.

 ```Makefile
 echo: env-MESSAGE